-Agency Permit/Approval Status FHWA Concurrence with project's conformity to Clean Air Act and other requirements Air quality studies would be submitted for FHWA concurrence after the environmental document's circulation period has closed and prior to a FONSI.
-MTC's Air Quality Control Task Force determined the project is not a Project of Air Quality Concern on September 23, 2021.
+Agency Permit/Approval Status FHWA Concurrence with project's conformity to Clean Air Act and other requirements The FHWA Air Quality Conformity determination dated February 6, 2023 is included in Appendix D. MTC's Air Quality Control Task Force determined the project is not a Project of Air Quality Concern on September 23, 2021.
 State Historic Preservation Officer National Historic Preservation Act Section 106 consultation Caltrans' consultation on identification was completed in January 2022, following submittal of the cultural resources reports to SHPO and receiving no comments.
-Consultation will continue regarding the Golden Gate Produce Terminal.
+The SHPO reviewed and had no comment on Caltrans' Finding of No Adverse Effect for the Golden Gate Produce Terminal.
+Consultation with SHPO was therefore completed on September 13, 2022.
 San Francisco Bay Regional Water Quality Control Board (RWQCB) Potential Section 401 Water Quality Certification or waiver and or/Porter Cologne Act Waste Discharge Requirements Compliance with the NPDES Construction General Permit The applicable RWQCB permit will be determined during design.
 If needed, this may involve a joint "Application for 401 Water Quality Certification" and/or "Report of Waste Discharge."
 A statewide NPDES permit for construction and operations would be in effect for the project.
 Compliance review would take place during the design phase.